isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev_may.rst

    :align: center

-So we have a lot of variants being in this pathway.
+So there are quite a few variants found in this pathway.
 Let's find out a little more information about them.
 I'm going to replace the last 'select' statement of the above query to look at the returned rows.
-Also, similar to last month, we're going to look at a small set of cancer types to ensure the queries come back quickly.
+Also, similar to last month, we're going to look at a small subset of cancer types to ensure the queries come back quickly.

 .. code-block:: sql